Sufian-k/dend-project5/README.md

 <h2>Running the Project</h2>

 <p>
 The project assume that you have a running Airflow instant and Redshift cluster.
-Make sure you add the redshift and IAM cridentioal to Airflow.
+Make sure you add the redshift and IAM credential to Airflow.
 In redshift, create the tables provided in create_tables.sql file before running the dag.
 Next, run the dag in Airflow.
 </p>